microsoft/llvm-mctoll/README.md

 cd llvm-project && git clone -b master https://github.com/microsoft/llvm-mctoll.git llvm/tools/llvm-mctoll
 ```

-3. The commit recorded in `LLVMVersion.txt` is the tested version of LLVM to build against.
+3. The commit recorded in `llvm-project-git-commit-to-use.txt` is the tested version of LLVM to build against.
 If you use a different version LLVM you might encounter build errors.

 ```
-git checkout <hash from LLVMVersion.txt>
+git checkout <hash from llvm-project-git-commit-to-use.txt>
 ```

 4. Configure LLVM by enabling Clang and ld.
 See [LLVM CMake Variables](https://llvm.org/docs/CMake.html#frequently-used-cmake-variables) for more information on LLVM's cmake options.